Etiquette and customs in Saudi Arabia

 From 1976 to 2016, everyday life in Saudi Arabia used to be under the strict watch of the Mutawwa-Hai'a, also known as the Saudi Commission for the Promotion of Virtue and Prevention of Vice (CPVPV), also known as the religious police.
 The role of the religious police was to ensure that Saudi nationals were punctual in their prayers, followed all the social norms, dressed appropriately — and more.
 The religious police used to hold a lot of power in the country and were able to detain people for misbehavior.

 In 2016, the powers of the CPVPV were sharply curtailed.
 While they still function today, their role is now minor.
-They are unable to detain, question or ask anyone for identification.
-If there is an offence to be reported, they need to report back to the police for action to be taken.
+They are unable to detain, question, or ask anyone for identification.
+If there is an offence to be reported, they need to report it to the police for action to be taken.

 Important:

-Life in Saudi Arabia can be quite difficult to adjust to for a lot of expats.
-This is why most foreigners moving to the country prefer to settle in western-style compounds.
-These are secure gated communities complete with a whole set of amenities: from gyms and swimming pools to pre-schools and convenience stores.
-Life within the walls of a compound like this is pretty much unconstrained: expats can dress the way they like, freely interact with the opposite sex and more.
+Life in Saudi Arabia can be quite difficult for a lot of expats to adjust to.
+This is why most foreigners moving to the country prefer to settle in Western-style compounds.
+These are secure gated communities complete with a whole set of amenities, from gyms and swimming pools to pre-schools and convenience stores.
+Life within the walls of a compound like this is pretty much unconstrained: expats can dress the way they like, freely interact with the opposite sex, and more.

 Major holidays in Saudi Arabia

-There are three main holidays in Saudi Arabia:
+There are five main holidays in Saudi Arabia:

-National Day is the only of the three holidays that is celebrated on a fixed date every year — September 23rd.
-Eid Al Fitr and Eid Al Adha are celebrated according to the Islamic lunar calendar.
+National Day, Founding Day and Flag Day are celebrated on a fixed date every year — September 23rd, February 22nd and March 11th On the other hand, Eid Al Fitr and Eid Al Adha are celebrated according to the Islamic lunar calendar.

 National Day